cpspalding/Python-For-Everybody/README.md

 # Python-For-Everybody
-Goals (high level intended outcomes; for software, a Product Backlog) -Complete the Python for Everybody Specialization Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
+Goals (high level intended outcomes; for software, a Product Backlog) -Develop a basic understanding of Python
+Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
 -Complete Course 1 Programming for Everybody (Getting Started with Python) -Complete Course 2 Python Data Structures